NipunBhalla/flask-search-engine-api/README.md

 python application.py --port 5000
 ```
 By default, the API endpoint is "/search"

-## AWS Deployment
-The api is deployed on AWS and AWS Elasticmeanstalk deployment configuration is included in the repo.
-You can upload the git repo to Elastibeanstlak as a Flask application directly.

 ## Usage
 The API accepts GET requests and requires 2 query parameters: